kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

-We will extend [the DRA test driver](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/dra/test-driver) to enable support for this feature and add tests to ensure they are handled by the scheduler as described in this KEP.
+We extend [the DRA test driver](https://github.com/kubernetes/kubernetes/tree/master/test/e2e/dra/test-driver) to enable support for this feature and add tests to ensure they are handled by the scheduler as described in this KEP.

+The following functionalities should be covered in E2E tests:

+- **ResourceSlice creation**: The ResourceSlice must be created successfully with `AllowMultipleAllocations` and a `RequestPolicy`.
+- **Pod Scheduling with Available Capacity**: A Pod with a resource claim must run successfully when the requested capacity is available.
+- **Capacity Enforcement**: A Pod must stay in Pending state if it requests more than the remaining capacity, even if the request is less than the total capacity.
+- **Capacity Release and Re-Scheduling**: When a Pod is deleted, its reserved capacity must be released, and any pending Pod with a satisfied request must start running.

 ### Graduation Criteria